 Diagnosis: Your doctor will order imaging tests to look for things that don’t look normal.
-If he finds something, he’ll do a biopsy.
-If you have mesothelioma, he’ll order more tests to determine what stage you’re in.
+If they find something, they’ll do a biopsy.
+If you have mesothelioma, they’ll order more tests to determine what stage you’re in.

 Treatment: It usually consists of a combination of things, including surgery, chemo, and radiation.
 If you’re diagnosed at a later stage, it may be too late for surgery.
 In that case, your doctor will recommend other treatments to control your symptoms.

 About 1% of all mesothelioma cases happen in the sac of tissue that surrounds the heart.
 Doctors call this the pericardium.

 Causes: Doctors aren’t sure.
 It’s unclear whether asbestos exposure causes mesothelioma in the pericardium.